Skip to main content

 How are Kansas LLCs taxed?

 LLCs are automatically taxed as pass-through entities, which means you report your share of the business’s profits on your personal taxes.
 You can also elect to file as either an S-corp or C-corp by submitting paperwork to the IRS.
-You’ll also need to pay federal employment taxes (15.3%) as well as any applicable state taxes.
+You’ll also need to pay federal self-employment taxes (15.3%) as well as any applicable state taxes.
 For example, Kansas assesses a personal income tax (between 3.1% and 5.7%) based on how much you earn.

 MENU